 - Help employers identify and outreach to appropriate audiences based on non-discriminatory criteria such as major, academic year, GPA.

-- Assist employers in promoting their opportunities on campus through various channels including emails, social media, partnering with faculty and other appropriate offices, bulletin boards, etc.
+- Assist employers in promoting their opportunities on campus through various channels.

-- Provide instructions to employers for posting on SmealConnect, a job board that is accessible by business students searching for internships and co-op opportunities.
+- Provide instructions to employers for posting on Nittany Lion Careers, a job board that is accessible by business students searching for internships and co-op opportunities.

 Those engaged in administering, evaluating, and interpreting assessment tools, tests, and technology used in selection will be trained and qualified to do so.
-Employment professionals must advise Career and Corporate Connections of any test conducted on campus and eliminate such a test if it violates campus policies.
+Employment professionals must advise the Business Career Center of any test conducted on campus and eliminate such a test if it violates campus policies.
 Employment professionals must advise students in a timely fashion of the type and purpose of any test that students will be required to take as part of the recruitment process and to whom the test results will be disclosed.
 All tests will be reviewed by the employing organization for disparate impact and job-relatedness.
-Career and Corporate Connections staff choosing to serve as test proctors do so independently of the requesting company and have no responsibility for exam review.
+Business Career Center staff choosing to serve as test proctors do so independently of the requesting company and have no responsibility for exam review.

 EXTENDING OFFERS TO CANDIDATES

-Career and Corporate Connections requires that employers supply accurate information on their organization, employment opportunities, and compensation packages when extending an offer.
+The Business Career Center requires that employers supply accurate information on their organization, employment opportunities, and compensation packages when extending an offer.
 Employing organizations are responsible for information supplied and commitments made by their representatives.

-Career and Corporate Connections does not have specific restrictions on when offers may be extended.
+The Business Career Center does not have specific restrictions on when offers may be extended.
 We do ask that employers communicate decisions to candidates within a reasonable time frame and communicate that time frame to the candidates.

 If conditions change and require the employing organization to revoke its commitment, the employing organization will pursue a course of action for the affected candidate that is fair and equitable, including (but not limited to) financial assistance and outplacement services.
 This is in accordance with the National Association of Colleges and Employers (NACE) Position Statement on Rescinded and Deferred Employment Offers.
 This document provides additional recommendations, legal considerations, and ethical considerations for employers.